nixworks/public/README.md

 ##### Brexit negotiations
 ### [After talks with Prime Minister of the United Kingdom Theresa May and Secretary of State for Exiting the European Union David Davis in London, E.U. chief negotiator Michel Barnier calls on the United Kingdom to make a choice on what sort of future relationship it wants with the European Union after Brexit. ](/news/2018/02/5/after-talks-with-prime-minister-of-the-united-kingdom-theresa-may-and-secretary-of-state-for-exiting-the-european-union-david-davis-in-londo.md)
-_Context: Secretary of State for Exiting the European Union, Michel Barnier, Theresa May, Brexit negotiations, David Davis, European Union, Brexit, London, Prime Minister, United Kingdom_
+_Context: United Kingdom, Michel Barnier, Prime Minister, Theresa May, Secretary of State for Exiting the European Union, David Davis, Brexit, Brexit negotiations, European Union, London_

 ##### 2017 Dutch-Turkish diplomatic incident
 ### [The Netherlands withdraw their ambassador in Ankara and say that they will not accept a new Turkish ambassador in The Hague.
 Dutch foreign minister Halbe Zijlstra says, "We have not agreed on how to normalise ties." ](/news/2018/02/5/the-netherlands-withdraw-their-ambassador-in-ankara-and-say-that-they-will-not-accept-a-new-turkish-ambassador-in-the-hague-dutch-foreign-m.md)